My Dametown Barbara La Marr Interview

 Barbara La Marr Spotlighted in Dametown’s Hall of Dame

-Many thanks to Dixie Laite, a wonderful writer and mayor at Dametown, for reading my book and spotlighting Barbara in Dametown’s Hall of Dame.
+Many thanks to writer Dixie Laite, mayor at Dametown, for reading my book and spotlighting Barbara in Dametown’s Hall of Dame.
 Dixie writes, “Get ahold of Sherri Snyder’s definitive biography, Barbara La Marr: The Girl Who Was Too Beautiful for Hollywood.
 Sherri has the intelligence, insight and sensitivity to get Barbara’s complexity.”
 Dixie’s Barbara La Marr post may be read here.
 Be sure to check out Dixie’s many other fascinating posts as well!